bmacnaughton/simple-vue-datepicker/README.md

 <datepicker></datepicker>
 ```

-*value* prop if passed should be a Date object
+*value* prop sets the selectedDate. should be a Date object. defaults to null - no date selected.

 ``` html
 <script>